 The training was attended by head dispensers, pharmacists, heads of pharmacy, and pharmaceutical assistants from eleven hospital districts.

-One of the participants was Head Dispenser Antti Isotalo from the hospital pharmacy of Vaasa Central Hospital where a two-handed IV ICON Twins robot will be delivered during spring 2017.
+One of the participants was Head Dispenser Antti Isotalo from the hospital pharmacy of Vaasa Central Hospital where a two-handed IV ICON Twins compounding system will be delivered during spring 2017.

 “The content of the training was better than I expected.
 The topics were discussed in detail.
 Especially Anna Vilanti’s speech was useful.
 She gave a very practical and comprehensive presentation of how their antibiotic dilution process works,” says Isotalo.

 Speeches were also heard from Granlund Oy concerning the introduction of new technology to cleanrooms that are in use and from the Government ICT Centre concerning the new Procurement Act and its new opportunities.

 “It was interesting to hear about the innovation partner procurement procedure of the new Public Procurement Act, which may hold potential for hospital pharmacies.
 It was also highly rewarding to be able to discuss the business development of hospital pharmacies with colleagues, as the topic is now a burning issue due to automation projects.
 We use an automated dispensing systems, but are also interested in the automatic compounding of antibiotic doses,” says Head Dispenser Hanna Tolonen from HUS Pharmacy.